ueberauth/guardian/README.md

 ### Phoenix

 Guardian provides some integration with Phoenix out of the box.
-Not a lot is really needed but around sockets some helper functions have been provided to make things easier to work with.
+Not a lot is really needed but around sockets, some helper functions have been provided to make things easier to work with.

 Please see the documentation for `Guardian.Phoenix.Socket` for more information.